 If all this seems too abstract for you, don’t worry, it will become clearer in practice.
 If you want to see how Airbnb, Uber, and IBM apply design thinking approach, we have some examples of design thinking.

-Step-by-step guide to building an MVP using design thinking approach
+A guide to build an MVP with design thinking approach

 Design thinking process has this circular or 8-shape structure.
 You have to go through all the stages at least once to ensure that the solution to the problem is the best option possible.
 Often you would have to iterate more than once.